This game is rated PEGI 16

 Tell Me Why

 Additional in-game purchases are offered for items that enhance the experience.
 The first chapter is included in the price, subsequent chapters are an additional cost.

-ESRB MATURE 17+ with Drug reference, Mild Blood, Strong Language and Violence.
-One dramatic sequence depicts a character stabbed in the back; blood is seen on another character's hands.
+In the US, ESRB state: One dramatic sequence depicts a character stabbed in the back; blood is seen on another character's hands.
 The dialogue contains a reference to drugs (e.g., “Didn't Tessa bust Dan for smoking weed behind the store once?”).
 The words “f**k” and "sh*t" are heard in the game.